 Bob Schieffer moderates a class exercise at The Washington Center as part of the Schieffer School in Washington program.

-In the Department of Journalism’s Washington, D.C. internship program, a select group of junior and senior students spend the fall semester in the nation’s capital.
+In the Department of Journalism’s Washington, D.C. internship program, a select group of junior and senior students spends the fall semester in the nation’s capital.

 By taking courses in the fall catalog of The Washington Center, students can earn additional hours toward their TCU degrees.